Location

 Infant Care

 Infant mortality rates are substantially higher for Black infants than for White infants in the United States.
-In 2021, Black babies were nearly 5 times more likely to die than White babies.
+In 2023, Black babies were nearly 2.5 times more likely to die than white babies in Hamilton County.
+In 2022, Black babies were nearly 3 times more likely to die than white babies in Butler County.

-Health disparities are preventable poor health outcomes experienced by populations disadvantaged by their social or economic status, geographic location, and environment.
-By monitoring health outcomes by race and ethnicity, hospital facilities can adapt processes and policies to provide more equitable quality care and improve the health outcomes of their patient populations.
+Health disparities including poor health outcomes experienced by populations disadvantaged by their social or economic status, geographic location, and environment are preventable.
+By monitoring health outcomes by race and ethnicity, hospitals can adapt processes and policies to provide more equitable quality care and improve the health outcomes of their patient populations.
+Joint Commission Standards state that reducing health care disparities is a quality and safety priority and emphasize the importance of collecting patient demographic data on race and ethnicity to stratify measures to identify potential disparities.

 Breastfeeding boosts the immune system and brain development, reduces the risk of infection, and reduces the risk of infant mortality.
 Racial disparities in breastfeeding rates can have a significant impact on infant health outcomes.
 Studies have found that Black mothers are less likely to initiate breastfeeding than their White counterparts and are more likely to stop breastfeeding before their infant is six months old.

-The percentage of babies breastfed or fed breast milk while the newborn is at the hospital facility is above the 2021 Ohio Rate of 51.7%.
+The percentage of babies exclusively breastfed or fed breast milk while the newborn is at this hospital facility is higher than the 2022 Ohio Average of 52.8%.
+(1)

-The hospital facility has the ability to track its race and ethnicity specific to exclusive breast milk feeding.
-The facility would be able to report if needed.
+The hospital facility tracks and reports its race and ethnicity specific to exclusive breast milk feeding.

-The hospital facility participates in the Ohio First Steps for Healthy Babies breastfeeding program and has received Four-Star status.
+The hospital facility participates in the Ohio First Steps for Healthy Babies breastfeeding program and has four stars.

-Newborn complications at this facility are higher than the 2021 Hamilton and Butler County average of 2.59%
+Newborn complications at this hospital facility are consistent with the 2023 Hamilton and Butler County average of 2.59%.

 Safe sleep is important because it helps to reduce the risk of sudden unexplained infant death (SUID).
 It is recommended that babies sleep on their back, in a crib or bassinet that meets current safety standards and is free of loose bedding, pillows, and stuffed animals.
 Sudden infant death syndrome (SIDS) is a well-known category of SUID.